FlipDyn with Control: Resource Takeover Games with Dynamics: Introduction

+The works in~\cite{ivanov2023fast, vrabie2010adaptive, bacsar2017riccati, luo2020policy} formulate two-player zero-sum games for linear dynamical systems as Riccati equations in continuous time and discrete-time.
+Analytical and offline solutions for such games with known dynamics were presented for finite-horizon~\cite{bacsar1998dynamic} and for infinite-horizon quadratic costs~\cite{bacsar2017riccati, ivanov2023fast}.
+To address unknown dynamics, adaptive dynamic programming~\cite{vrabie2010adaptive} and Q-learning~\cite{luo2020policy} were introduced.
+Extensions to infinite-horizon nonlinear dynamics with quadratic costs were proposed in~\cite{ren2022zero, zhong2017model}, while switching dynamics in zero-sum games were explored in~\cite{lv2020two, wang2024optimal}.
+Compared to the aforementioned models, our paper simultaneously solves for both coupled value functions and control policies for both players, incorporating discrete takeover actions into the zero-sum game framework.

+The setup in~\cite{kontouras2014adversary} closely resembles our \texttt{FlipDyn}~\cite{FlipDyn_banik2022} framework, but is greatly limited in assuming periodic policies with only scalar inputs.
+Building on this,\cite{kontouras2015covert} considers multi-dimensional controls and designs contractive policies against covert attacks under state and input constraints.
+Related work explores covert misappropriation via feedback~\cite{smith2015covert} and covert attacks on load frequency control systems using reference signals~\cite{mohan2020covert}.
+Our approach provides a feedback mechanism to infer control authority and enables takeover at any instant, balancing cost and performance in a game-theoretic setting.

+Recent studies have shown that adversaries can intermittently take control of CPS, altering their dynamics.
+Denial-of-Service (DoS) attacks on remotely controlled LTI systems~\cite{shishehforoushEventtriggeredControlLinear2012} and input-to-state stability under DoS~\cite{depersisInputtoStateStabilizingControl2015} align with our framework, where takeovers resemble jamming events.
+These examples underscore the need to model and mitigate dynamic takeovers, especially as autonomous systems become more integrated into modern infrastructure.

-Our prior work~\cite{FlipDyn_banik2022} presented a game of resource takeovers in a dynamical system.
-However, we assumed the control policies were time-invariant for both the defender and adversary.
-In this paper, we relax this assumption of static control policies and solve for both the takeover strategies and control policies.
-The contributions of this work are four-fold:
+Our prior works~\cite{FlipDyn_banik2022} and~\cite{FlipDynG_2025} introduced the game of resource takeover in dynamical systems, with known control policies, and in graph-based setup with multiple \texttt{FlipDyn} states.
+In this paper, we extend this framework by simultaneously computing both the takeover strategies and control policies for each player.
+The main contributions are as follows: